kaytayyy/click-it-to-ride/README.md

 This is a general mock-up of a car sales site designed to demonstrate fetch API calls (GET, POST, PATCH, and DELETE).
 There is an internal database (db.json) and a connection to a third-party API that renders images on demand based on vehicle values sent to the server.

 ## Getting Started
+Make sure you have an APIKEY from Imagin Studio
 ### Dependencies

 - [json-server](https://www.npmjs.com/package/json-server)